Newton Abbot: Education

-The local primary schools include St Joseph's Roman Catholic Primary, Decoy Primary, which has been awarded the Becta ICT Mark, Eco and Healthy School awards, as well as Bearnes Primary, Canada Hill Primary, Wolborough C of E Primary, Bishop Dunstan School, Bradley Barton Primary, and Haytor View Primary.
+The local primary schools include St Joseph's Roman Catholic Primary, Highweek Community Primary and Nursery school, Decoy Primary, which has been awarded the Becta ICT Mark, Eco and Healthy School awards, as well as Bearnes Primary, Canada Hill Primary, Wolborough C of E Primary, Bradley Barton Primary, Haytor View Primary and All Saints Marsh CofE Academy.

 Areas

 The Newton Abbot civil parish has grown to include the areas of Highweek (to the north-west) and Wolborough (to the south).
-Other areas and suburbs include Abbotsbury, Aller Park, Broadlands, Buckland, Knowles Hill, Milber, Mile End and Newtake.
+Other areas and suburbs include Abbotsbury, Aller Park, Broadlands, Buckland, Decoy, Knowles Hill, Milber, Mile End and Newtake.
+In more recent years there have been highly disputed newer housing developments around the outskirts of the town, including Hele Park and Whitehill which have already been completed to the west and north of the town respectively, as well as planned developments at Houghton Barton (to the west) and Wolborough Barton (to the south) as part of a bigger plan to add almost 5,000 more houses to the town.